 From within a 30-mile radius, we had also invited 3 county elections officials, 37 county board supervisors, and 61 municipal clerks.
 Not one of them showed up.
 Not one.

-Among the fingers-in-my-ears-I-can’t-hear-you responses received from local officials over the past few years:
+Among the I-have-a banana-in-my-ear responses I've received from local officials over the past few years:

-- Every excuse short of “I’m planning on washing my hair that night.”
+- Every professional version of “I’m planning on washing my hair that night.”
 If an election is coming up within two months, they are too busy preparing to talk.
 If an election is more than two months away, they will be willing to talk about election administration issues when they are more timely.
-One municipal clerk begged off attendance at a public meeting by saying she’d be too busy registering voters—at 8:00 PM.
+The City of Madison municipal clerk begged off attendance at one public meeting by saying she’d be too busy registering voters—at 8:00 PM.
 (She has a staff of seven.)

 - They’re just so busy with everything else all the time, they cannot even read the invitation.
 One county board supervisor told me not to expect a response from any other county board supervisor because “We get so many emails we don’t read them.”